Philip Green has been in the press for all sort of reasons, but did you know about his famous night on the roulette

-Back in 2004, one of London’s most exclusive casinos in Mayfair: Les Ambassadeur’s Club almost came out waving the white flag and calling for the administrators after an incredible run of luck by gambling high roller and media tycoon Philip Green at the roulette table.
+Back in 2004, one of London’s most exclusive establishments in Mayfair: Les Ambassadeur’s Casino almost came out waving the white flag and calling for the administrators after an incredible run of luck by gambling high roller and media tycoon Philip Green at the roulette table.

 The retail billionaire, Sir Philip Nigel Ross Green, the British tycoon and Chairman of the Arcadia Group that encompasses Topshop, Topman, Wallis, Evans, Burton, Miss Selfridge, Dorothy Perkins, and Outfit triggered a profit warning by the casino.

 Mr Green won around £2 million in one night at Les Ambassadeurs in Mayfair and a further £1 million on subsequent sessions.

 He said of his run of luck: “I had a fantastic night at the tables.” he said.
 No kidding!

-Philip Green Playing Live Roulette on his Mac Book Pro?
+Philip Green Playing Live Roulette at Les A on his Mac Book Pro?

 Following his fun of good fortune, the owners (who were London Clubs International (LCI), at the time) had to issue a warning that its net income would be heading south “significantly” Their operating profit fell by almost 45% that year when compared to the previous year.

 Les Ambassadeurs is just off Park Lane and is well known as one of the most luxurious gaming clubs in the world.
 The pace is often packed with tycoons and high rollers.

 The retail magnate likes to play a mixed system of even-money bets like red-black (hedging) alongside straight up bets that pay out at 35:1 if they pay out.
 We prefer the Even Money Switcher system personally, but this seems to work for Mr Green.
 Try it at bet365 Casino if you´d like to see if you can match Mr Green´s luck….

 Philip & Cristina Green are ranked at #1002 on Forbes´ global rich list (the last time we looked), with an estimated fortune of $2.3 billion- so they are not short of a bob or two.
 That’s down from over $7 billion though.
 They may have a few more liabilities once the Arcadia saga has played out.